 Since your trusted friends will have the ability to collude with one another to take over your account without your permission, you need to choose them wisely.
 Make sure you select friends that you trust completely, preferably people that you have known for a long time in the offline world.

 Once you have selected your five trusted friends, follow the instructions below for the device you’re using to add them to your Facebook account as your Trusted Contacts.

 If you use Facebook in a web browser on a laptop or desktop computer:

-1 – Click the gear icon at the right side of the blue bar at the top of the Facebook window, then select Settings from the drop-down menu.
+1 – Click the down arrow at the right side of the blue bar at the top of the Facebook window.

 If you use the Facebook app on a mobile device: